 There is a reason studies suggest a minimum of eight hours of sleep a day.
 The different stages of sleep play important roles in forming and enduring memories from short-term stores into long-term memory.

-Moreover, the deepest stage of sleep is known to be the period used for consolidation of memories.
+Moreover, the deepest stage of sleep is known to be the period used for the consolidation of memories.

 Therefore, a proper amount of sleep after learning new information is essential to forming memories and retaining such new information.